RDrahul123/RDrahul123/Readme.md

 ### <div align="center">A 👨🏻‍💻 developer who is passionate about bringing people's 😊 vision to life with strong creative and analytical skills. 🚀💻</div>

 - 🌱 I’m currently learning AWS and Blockchain

-- ❓ Ask me about anything related to C++, Java, Data structures, Algorithm design, Blockchain and related technologies
+- ❓ Ask me about anything related to C++, Java and its frameworks, Data structures, Algorithm design, Blockchain and related technologies.

-- 📔 Keenly interested in Computer networking and computer organisation architecture.
+- 📔 Keenly interested in Computer networking and Computer architecture.

 - ⚡ Fun fact: I frolic, I dodge, I weave, I balance, and my bills are all paid